Coaching: What to expect.

 If your therapist decides that you would not benefit from this type of care he will recommend another type of treatment that would be more beneficial for your condition; or you may be referred to your GP or to another health care professional for further investigations.

-For the neck and upper back, you may be asked to put on a gown top, open in the back so that you upper spine/ back/ neck can be seen or indeed treated.
+For the neck and upper back, you may be asked to put on a gown top, open in the back so that you upper spine/ back/ neck can be seen or treated.

-There is usually no need to remove clothing of the low half of the body unless you are being treated for a lower limb problem such as thigh or knee.
+There is usually no need to remove clothing of the lower half of the body unless you are being treated for a lower limb problem such as thigh or knee.
 It would then be advisable to wear or bring a pair of shorts.